Talcott Mountain

-Talcott Mountain of central Connecticut, with a high point of 950 ft, is a 13 mi long trap rock mountain ridge located 6 mi west of the city of Hartford.
-The ridge, a prominent landscape feature, forms a continuous line of exposed western cliffs visible across the Farmington River valley from Farmington to Simsbury.
+Talcott Mountain is a 950 ft high point in central Connecticut, lying along a 13 mi trap rock ridge 6 mi west of the city of Hartford.
+A prominent landscape feature, the ridge forms a continuous line of exposed western cliffs visible across the Farmington River valley from Farmington to Simsbury.
 Talcott Mountain is part of the narrow, linear Metacomet Ridge that extends from Long Island Sound near New Haven, Connecticut, north through the Connecticut River Valley of Massachusetts to the Vermont border.

 A popular outdoor recreation resource, Talcott Mountain is known for its microclimate ecosystems, rare plant communities, and expansive views from cliffs that tower up to 700 ft above the surrounding landscape.

 Talcott Mountain encompasses two state parks, several municipal recreation areas and reservoirs, a science center and school, a demonstration forest, and the historic Heublein Tower.
 The 51 mi Metacomet Trail traverses the ridge.